 How can I tell if my oven thermometer is accurate?

 A. With only one thermometer, it’s impossible to tell if the reading is off unless your recipes are regularly turning incorrectly.
 If you feel this is the case, you’ll need to buy two more thermometers and preferably of different brands.
 Put all three in the oven and if at least two of them give the same reading, that’s the accurate one.

 Will my oven thermometer display the accurate temperature as soon as the oven has preheated?

 A. Generally, no, any given oven thermometer will take a few minutes to display the actual temperature of the oven after preheating.
 If it still isn’t the temperature it should be after a few minutes, it’s likely that your oven is inaccurate.

 Are oven thermometers waterproof?

 A. While over thermometers are water-resistant, definitely do not submerge your thermometer in water.
 They’re usually water-resistant enough to withstand the steam and moisture of an oven in use without any problems.

 What are the best oven thermometers to buy?

 Top oven thermometer

-What you should consider: This thermometer’s face is on the small side and may be hard to read through your oven’s window.
+What you should consider: This is a small oven thermometer with black type that can be hard to read through an oven window.